Philosophy 134: Philosophy of Language

 As this is an upper level philosophy course, I assume you've had some

-practice already, and you'll get more of it soon!
+practice already, and you're about to get yet more of it in this course.

 In addition, you may find it useful to consult some of